Planetary Eyepieces

 For dedicated

-from a good make.
+planetary use, the finest planetary eyepieces do make a small difference.
 Just don’t expect a radical upgrade in the view.
-If you
+If you already

-already own Naglers (Ethos, Delos, XLs etc), just use
+own Naglers (Ethos, Delos, XLs etc), just use those

-those and keep ‘em clean.
-Spend the extra on
+and keep ‘em clean.
+Spend the extra on upgrading your